simioyin222/roboW3/README.md

 Test: "It should return an error message for non-numeric input"
 Code: handleNonNumericInput("hello");
 Expected Output: "Error: Please enter a valid number."

+Test: "It should handle negative numbers and generate the correct rap lyrics list"
+Code: generateRapLyrics(-3);
+Expected Output: [0, 'Beep!', 'Boop!', 'DJ Robo on the beat!!']